AminOroji/Elementary-Python-suf/README.md

-# Elementary-Python-suf
+# Python_Full_Course_Online
-This is the contents for the Elementary Python Course by Prata Academy at Shiraz Startup Factory
+This is the contents for the Python Full Course by Prata Academy.